SiddharthPalod/PlatformTestGen/README.md

 # Platform Test Generation
+We explore test case generation for platforms software.
+The emphasis is on the programming language specific aspects of this problem.
+We aim to imple- ment a Java based code generator for testing software, e.g., image processing, library, smart TV and gaming stations (e.g. Sony Play Station).

 ## Codebase Deliverables
 Manual test scripts for a Java platform application, integrated with symbolic execution via SPF.